 Each treatment session takes approximately 15 to 30 minutes, depending on treated areas.
 A typical series may include three to six sessions, spaced two to four weeks apart.
 The number of IPL treatments you need will vary depending on the condition you’re treating, the desired overall results, and how your skin responds to each treatment

 Pre Treatment Information

 - Avoid sun exposure on the treatment area for at least 2 weeks prior to your treatment.
 This includes tanning beds.
 Treatments cannot be done on areas with a sun tan or sun burn.

 - Discontinue use of any prescription strength or aggressive skin care products one week prior to treatment.

-- IPL treatments cannot be performed on patients who have been using Actuane in the last 6 months.
+- IPL treatments cannot be performed on patients who have been using Acutane in the last 6 months.

 Post Treatment Information